HOP Camp (6-13 years old)

 IF HOP CANCELS A PROGRAM WEEK – Camper may transfer to another week, or receive a full refund.
 Refunds will be processed to the original method of payment or by EFT and make take up to 30 days to complete.

-BEHAVIOURAL CIRCUMSTANCE – No refunds or credits will be issued for children dismissed from camp or withdrawn after parents were notified either verbally or in writing about continuing behaviour issues. (issues may include bullying, vandalism, theft, causing harm or seriously diminishing the camp experience for other participants, etc.)
+BEHAVIOURAL CIRCUMSTANCE – No refunds will be issued for children dismissed from camp or withdrawn after parents were notified either verbally or in writing about continuing behaviour issues. (issues may include bullying, vandalism, theft, causing harm or seriously diminishing the camp experience for other participants, etc.)

 CAMP TRANSFER POLICY – A camp transfer may be possible based on availability.
 If there is no space available in the requested week, a refund will be processed in accordance with the CUSTOMER REFUND REQUEST policy above.